SamWubeshet/CSC3916_Assignment3/README.md

 - PostMan test collection that
     - Signs Up a user (create a random user name and random password in your pre-test)
     - SignIn a User – parse token and store in postman environment variable
-    - A separate call for each endpoint (save a movie, update a movie, delete a movie and get a movie)
+    - A separate call for each endpoint (save a movie, update a movie, delete a movie and get movie)
     - Test error conditions (user already exists)
         - SignUp (user already exist)
         - Save Movie (missing information like actors (must be at least three), title, year or Genre)